 - Join: Apply and agree to faith-based guidelines.

-- Contribute: Pay a monthly “share” to a communal fund.
+- Contribute: Pay a monthly share to the community.

-- Submit Bills: Send eligible medical expenses to the ministry.
+- Submit Bills: Send eligible expenses to the ministry.

 - Share Costs: Approved bills are paid with member funds.

-- Payment Options: Some pay providers directly; others reimburse you.
+- Payment: Some pay providers directly, others reimburse you.

 Differences from Insurance